Cy Goddard: Loan Spells from Benevento Calcio

+Mumbai City

 On 3 October 2020, Goddard joined Indian Super League club Mumbai City on a year-long loan deal.
+Due to his Japanese citizenship, he was placed under the club's mandatory Asian player quota.
 He made his debut for the club, coming on as a 58th-minute substitute, in a 1–0 loss against NorthEast United on 21 November 2020.
 On 24 February 2021, Goddard scored his first goal in his professional career, in a 6–1 win against Odisha.
 With Mumbai, he helped Mumbai win the double, as they won both the League Winners Shield and the Play-offs.
 At the end of the 2020–21 season, Goddard made nineteen appearances and scoring once in all competitions.

 Central Coast Mariners

 Goddard signed a two-year deal with A-League side Central Coast Mariners in August 2021.
 Upon joining the club, he revealed that his then Mumbai City teammate Adam Le Fondre helped him make a move to Central Coast Mariners.

 Goddard made his debut for the club in the opening game of the season against Newcastle Jets and set up the second goal of the game, in a 2–1 win.
 On 18 December 2021, he scored his second goal for Central Coast Mariners, in a 2–0 win against Western Sydney Wanderers.
+At the end of the 2021-22 season, Goddard made twenty-six appearances and scoring once in all competitions.

 Detroit City

 On 26 July 2022, Goddard joined second-tier US side Detroit City who compete in the USL Championship.
+He made his debut for the club, coming on as a 84th minute substitute, in a 2–1 win against Colorado Springs Switchbacks on 11 September 2022.
+Having made five appearances for Detroit City, Goddard stayed at the club for the 2023 season.
+However, his first team chance at Detroit City hard to come by, as he made ten appearances for the club.
+It was reported by The Detroit News on 26 June 2023 that Goodard left by mutual consent.

+Odisha

+On 30 August 2023, Goddard returned to the Indian Super League to join Odisha on a one-year deal.

+Goddard made his debut for the club, coming on as a 72nd minute substitute, in a 3–2 loss against FC Goa on 7 October 2023.
+Goddard followed up by assisting each goal in the next two matches against Kerala Blasters and Bengaluru.
+On 27 November 2023, he scored his first goal for Odisha, in a 5–2 win against Mohun Bagan in the AFC Cup.

+Hyderabad

+On 19 September 2024, Goddard was transferred to Hyderabad.

+Lee Man

+On 9 July 2025, Goddard joined Hong Kong Premier League club Lee Man.